-Launch of USOS India exposure/stage 2023
+Launching the USOS India Exposure/Internship 2023

-The call for the USOS India thesis internship was launched in September 2022.
-USOS organised an information session on September 29.
-Eight students were selected to participate: five from the Faculty of Social Sciences (Elise Geukens, Siham Ghazaoui, Eva Verschueren, Céline Vanden Abbeele, Luca Verhaege) and three from the Faculty of Law (Elena Butaye, Valentina Garcia Delgado, Luísa Rodrigues Rocha).
-They are accompanied by Nele Voorspoels and
+September 2022, the call for applications for USOS India exposure/internships for 2023 was launched.
+USOS organised an info session on 29th September.
+Eight students were selected to participate, five from the Faculty of Social Sciences (Elise Geukens, Siham Ghazaoui, Eva Verschueren, Céline Vanden Abbeele, Luca Verhaege) and three from the Faculty of Law (Elena Butaye, Valentina Garcia Delgado, Luísa

+Rodrigues Rocha).
+They will be guided by Nele Voorspoels and Devanshi Saxena from the Faculty of

-Devanshi Saxena from the Law Faculty.
-In preparation for their visit to India, they will attend a training programme organised by USOS.
+Law.
+In preparation for their visit to India, they will go through a training programme organised by USOS.

-In November 2022, the group went to Aahaar, Antwerp for an introductory dinner to get to know each other.
-In December, the students were already introduced to our partners through a webinar in which Prof Sophy Joseph of NLUD and Prof Anant Kumar of XISS participated.
-In 2023, they will attend a four-day training along with the student group going to Morocco.
+In November 2022, the group went for an introductory dinner at Aahaar, Antwerp to get to know each other.
+In December, the students were already introduced to our partners through a webinar in which prof. Sophy Joseph from NLUD and prof. Anant Kumar from XISS participated.
+In 2023, they will attend a four-day training session along with the student group that is going to Morocco.
 They will also participate in two thematic sessions.
-First, an online lecture by a former XISS faculty member and also forest rights activist Prof Samar Basu Mullick.
-Second, an online training workshop on positionality and intersectionality by Ariël Decoster, PhD student, Faculty of Law and former participant of the USOS exposure programme to Morocco.
+Firstly, an online lecture by former faculty member XISS and forest rights activist prof. Samar Basu Mullick.
+Secondly, an online training workshop on positionality and intersectionality by Ariël Decoster, PhD student, Faculty of Law and an alumnus of the USOS exposure programme to Morocco.